NyxByteron/nyxbyteron-writeups/cyber-security-101/search-skills.md

 - Search exploits and vulnerabilities
   → How to research an existing vulnerability and find tools to exploit it

+- Technical Documentation
+  → How to search for official documentation

+- Social Media
+  → How and why to search for information on social media platforms

 ---

 ## 🌐 Specialized Search Engines